 His teachers include Peter Scholes (clarinet), Harry Sparnaay (bass clarinet) and Jim Langabeer (saxophone).
 Andrew has adjudicated many competitions including the NZ Woodwind Competition and the NZ Community Trust Schools Chamber Music Contest.

-He has prepared students to pursue their music education in Sydney Conservatorium of Music in Australia, New York University and Augsburg University in Germany, many of whom have been awarded major prizes in competitions such as, SAPACS, WAPACS, Kendall National Competition, Australia and the ASEAN Concerto Competition).
+Mr Kipnis has prepared students to pursue their music education in Sydney Conservatorium of Music in Australia, New York University, Augsburg University in Germany and Mozarteum University in Salzburg, Austria, many of whom have been awarded major prizes in competitions such as, SAPACS, WAPACS, Kendall National Competition, Australia (2009), ASEAN Concerto Competition (2013), American Protege Music Competition (2021).

 Mr Kipnis also enjoys teaching Chamber Music.
-The junior group achieved Best Junior Award in Auckland District NZCT Chamber Music Contest in 2013.
+The junior groups achieved Best Junior Award in Auckland District NZCT Chamber Music Contest (2013, 2019) and Newcomers Award (2018).
 His senior groups were NZCT Chamber Music Contest Auckland Regional Finalists in 2007, 2008, 2014 and 2015, and were the National Finalist of NZCT Chamber Music Contest in 2005, 2006, and 2012.

 Hailing from Gurnee, Illinois, Mrs Celebuski began playing percussion at age 11 in order to annoy her parents.